Last updated on August 31st, 2018 at 10:15 pm

 This is not the best place for a swim however it is definitely one of the best beaches in Mauritius for its scenery, quite amazing and popular with daily visitors

-Walk to the southern side of the long beach and you have lots of sport activities available for you.
+Walk to the southern side for the sports activities.
 This is the best spot for windsurfing and kitesurfing.
-Moreover you can take a small boat to the reef to enjoy some surfing as well.
-Do you need more?
+Moreover, you can take a small boat to the reef to enjoy some surfing as well.

 If loneliness is your thing than Black River beach is your place.

 What do you want more?
-Oh yes, add a fantastic view to Le Morne peninsula
+Oh yes, add a fantastic view to Le Morne Peninsula

-I was not really sure if Flic en Flac should be included in the best beaches in Mauritius, and honestly I am still not.
+I was not really sure if Flic en Flac should be included in the best beaches in Mauritius, and honestly, I am still not.

-The real motivating factor here is the best roti you can find in the island right at the beach.
+The real motivating factor here is the best roti you can find in the island right at the beach, at the Roti Vinoda.

-The beach is ok, nice as other I must say but than have a lunch break at the roti van facing the main road, the first one of a long line.
 The lady in the kitchen prepares the roti on demand, they taste so great.
 Ask for the chilly, hot but gorgeous!!

 I am not saying that Flic en Flac is not a nice beach, just that compared to the others I have seen it is probably my least favourite.